General Academic Regulations

-Any student whose semester GPA falls below 1.3 will be placed on academic probation and will be required to meet with the Registrar or Director of Academic Advising to discuss his/her academic performance for that semester.
+Any student whose semester GPA falls below 1.3 will be placed on academic probation and will be required to meet with a staff person in the Academic Advising Office to discuss his/her academic performance for that semester.

 A student may be dismissed from the college for academic reasons if, in the judgment of the college, the student’s cumulative and/or semester GPA is below the standards for academic probation listed above and, therefore, jeopardizes the student’s ability to earn a degree from Hope College.